NAADAC in Washington, DC: Conflict Resolution for Recovery

 November 1-3, 2018

-Join NAADAC's Executive Director, Cynthia Moreno Tuohy, BSW, NCAC II, CDC III, SAP, for a two-day training on Romancing the Brain: Conflict Resolution for Recovery.
-Earn 14 CEs!
+NAADAC's Executive Director, Cynthia Moreno Tuohy, BSW, NCAC II, CDC III, SAP, presented a two-day training on Romancing the Brain: Conflict Resolution for Recovery.
+Attendees earned 14 CEs!

 Do you want to learn how to provide Conflict Resolution for Recovery training to other qualified individuals?
-Join Cynthia Moreno Tuohy for the full-day Train the Trainer training on November 3, 2018.
+Cynthia Moreno Tuohy also presented the full-day Train the Trainer training on November 3, 2018.
 Registrants must complete the two-day Romancing the Brain: Conflict Resolution for Recovery training to be eligible for the Train the Trainer training.
-Earn an additional 7 CES!
+Attendees earned an additional 7 CES!

 Train the Trainer attendees must bring a laptop and a CRR Training Kit to the training.